ConduceInc/vagrant-gsauth/README.md

 ```

 **IMPORTANT:** Your metadata *must* be served with `Content-Type: application/json`
 or Vagrant will not recognize it as metadata!
-Most S3 uploader tools (and most
-webservers) will *not* automatically set the `Content-Type` header when the file
-extension is not `.json`.
-Consult your tool's documentation for instructions on
-manually setting the content type.

 ## Auto-install